Australia swears in first black African senator - Nigeria Today

 Since then, the Australian High Court ruled him ineligible to stand for office because he had benefited personally from a government lease for his electorate office in Adelaide.

-The post Australia swears in first black African senator appeared first on Vanguard News.
+The post Australia swears in first black African senator appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share